 5 things you need to know about the new Living Wage rates

-The continuing cost-of-living crisis is putting extraordinary pressure on UK households.
-It is at times like this, that the real Living Wage is all the more important for workers and their families.
-As the only UK wage rate to be based on the cost of living and to rise on an annual basis, in this blog we break down the things you need to know about the new 2023-24 real Living Wage rates, announced this week.
+Living costs are continuing to rise, putting extraordinary pressure on UK households trying to make ends meet.
+It is at times like this, that the real Living Wage is all the more important for workers and their families so they can afford a decent standard of living.
+As the only UK wage rate to be based on the cost of living and to rise on an annual basis, in this blog we break down the things you need to know about the new 2024-25 real Living Wage rates, announced this week.

 1. What they are?

-This represents a 10% increase, which reflects that living costs continue to rise sharply hitting low paid workers hardest.
+This represents a 5% increase across the UK and 5.3% in London, which reflects that living costs continue to rise sharply hitting low paid workers hardest.

 You can find out more about these increases here.